 Fortunately for your parched pooch, this rumor is entirely false.
 There is nothing inherent about ice water or ice cubes that can cause bloat.
 However, it is important to be cautious about giving your dog too much water at once.
 After a romp in hot weather, give your dog controlled amounts of water to make sure he stays hydrated without overtaxing his stomach.

-What Are the Symptoms of Stomach Twist?
+What Are the Symptoms of Stomach Flip?

 Bloat and stomach twist can occur very quickly.
 Keep an eye out for these symptoms and respond as quickly as possible to address the condition before it gets worse:

 In the first stages of stomach twist, your dog may:

 - Have a distended abdomen - some pet owners describe this symptom as "he looks like he ate a basketball"